melange-re/melange-re.github.io/README.md

 ## Working locally

-After cloning the repository, install the necessary Python packages:
+After cloning the repository, install the necessary JavaScript packages:

 ```
-python3 -m pip install -r ./pip-requirements.txt
+yarn
 ```

-Then run `mkdocs serve .` from the folder where the repository lives.
+Then run `yarn docs:dev` from the folder where the repository lives.

 ### (Optional) Tooling for docs generation